Hidden Dreams

 Two hundred years ago, he visited the land of the Bizra.

-I just think of the Bizra, and this body knows where to go.
+I just think of the Bizra, and I know where to go.

 I’ve seen drawings of the Bizra land.